TaitoUnited/taito-cli/README.md

 ## Infrastructure management

 Taito-cli also provides a lightweight abstraction on top of infrastructure and configuration management tools.
-See the [taito-cli-zone](https://github.com/TaitoUnited/taito-cli-zone) extension.
+TODO

+    taito zone apply: Apply infrastructure changes to the zone. taito zone status: Show status summary of the zone. taito zone doctor: Analyze and repair the zone. taito zone maintenance: Execute supervised maintenance tasks that need to be run periodically for the zone (e.g. upgrades, secret rotation, log reviews, access right reviews). taito zone destroy: Destroy the zone.

 ## ChatOps